pulibrary/lux-design-system/README.md

         1. Refer to the [vue-test-utils migration guide](https://test-utils.vuejs.org/migration/) for other breaking changes.
     1. Running the tests will produce a snapshot file.
 Compare it to the original snapshot file.
 If there are no substantial changes, commit it.
 If there are substantial changes, make any necessary changes.

+### Linting
+We are using the eslint_plugin-prettier to lint our files.
+To adjust the lint format settings, please use the `.prettierrc` file.
+Code linting rules should be set in `eslintrc.js`.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).